Maeda Toshiie: Military life

 Toshiie began his career as a member of the akahoro-shū (赤母衣衆), the unit under Oda Nobunaga's personal command.
 He later became an infantry captain (ashigaru taishō 足軽大将) in the Oda army.
 Later, he become the leader of Oda's Akahoro-shū (赤母衣衆, lit.
-'Red Mantle group')., a military group that wore a red Horo (cloak) on their backs.
+'Red Mantle group'), a military group that wore a red Horo (cloak) on their backs.

 During his military career, Toshiie made the acquaintance of many important figures, such as Hashiba Hideyoshi, Sassa Narimasa, Niwa Nagahide, Ikeda Tsuneoki, and others.
 Toshiie also was a lifelong rival of Tokugawa Ieyasu.
 After defeating the Asakura clan, Maeda fought under Shibata Katsuie in the Hokuriku area.

-In 1552 - 1554, he took part in the war for the first time in the Battle of Kiyosu Castle which was broken out between Nobunaga and Oda Nobutomo, of the Kiyosu Oda clan.
+In 1552 - 1554, he took part in the war for the first time in the Battle of Kiyosu Castle which broke out between Nobunaga and Oda Nobutomo, of the Kiyosu Oda clan.

 In 1556, he fought in the Battle of Ino against Oda Nobuyuki, younger brother of Nobunaga.

 In 1558, he also took part in the Battle of Ukino which was a conflict with Oda Nobukata, a son of Oda Nobuyasu, of the Iwakura Oda clan.
 It is said that it was about the time of this battle that he began to be called by another name like "Yari no Matazaemon" or "Yari no Mataza".

+In 1559, he killed Nobunaga’s dōbōshū (同朋衆) Jūami (十阿弥) from a quarrel that regarded the theft of his hairpin, made him dismissal by Nobunaga as a Ronin, and protected by Matsuoka (松岡) clan from Atsuta Shrine.

+In 1560, he secretly followed Mori Yoshinari took part in the Battle of Okehazama, and killed 3 Imagawa’s soldiers, but still not pardoned by Nobunaga.

+In 1561, he also secretly took part in the Battle of Moribe, he killed a Saitō’s soldiers and a general named Adachi Rokubei (足立六兵衛) who renowned for superhuman strength, this time he pardoned by Nobunaga and back to the position.

+His father Toshimasa was died when he was a Ronin, and Maeda clan was succeeded by his elder brother Toshihisa (利久).
+But in 1569, Oda Nobunaga used Toshihisa frail health as a pretext and ordered him abdicate the power, Toshiie succeeded the head under Nobunaga’s order.